It’s not enough to want to be a thought leader

 We obtained not only one but two spots to testify at a major committee hearing on the subject.
 Committees have jam-packed schedules and getting a hearing on the books is all too rare.
 We used the months of goodwill we developed with the committee membership to earn the opportunity to be outward-facing with the support and imprimatur of the powerful leaders of the committee.

 And with public success comes public opposition.
-We supplemented our work with the committees by developing and implementing a political giving strategy.
+As a top DC political consulting firm, we supplemented our work with the committees by developing and implementing a political giving strategy.
 Political giving presents an additional forum to gain the attention of individual members of Congress.
 Elections are expensive and politicians rely on support from the outside to win races.
 We wanted to make sure to support the members who championed our position.

 The coalition members became the go-to source of information and policy development for the key committees of jurisdiction.
 As a result, their policy became law and prevented unfair competition in the marketplace.